instana/go-sensor/instrumentation/instasarama/README.md

 ### Instrumenting `sarama.AsyncProducer`

-Similarly to `sarama.SyncProducer`, `instasarama` provides wrappers for constructor methods of `sarama.AsyncProducer` and expects the parent span context to be injected into message headers using using `instasarama.ProducerMessageWithSpan()`.
+Similarly to `sarama.SyncProducer`, `instasarama` provides wrappers for constructor methods of `sarama.AsyncProducer` and expects the parent span context to be injected into message headers using `instasarama.ProducerMessageWithSpan()`.

 For more detailed example code please consult the [package documentation][godoc] or [example_async_producer_test.go](./example_async_producer_test.go).